robert-koch-institut/mex-model/README.md

 ## package

-The `mex-model` repository contains two models:
+The `mex-model` repository contains the MEx metadata model in two formats.

-- the conceptual model, which is mainly used to facilitate interoperability with other metadata schemas and models
+- `/docs` contains the conceptual model, which is mainly used to facilitate interoperability with other metadata schemas and models
-- the json schema, which represents the conceptual model in a format that can be used for technical implementation in applications
+- `mex/model` holds the JSON schema, which represents the conceptual model in a format that can be used for technical implementation in applications

 ## license